aoughwl/nifjs-js/README.md

 **shim registry** — the native-JS equivalent of stdlib / `importc` routines (`math.*` → `Math.*`, `strutils.*` → `String`/`Array` methods, `parseInt`/…), keyed by proc name, so those run at native speed with no body to transpile and no marshaling.
-This is nifjs's FFI story: a user proc of the same name always wins; otherwise a matching shim is emitted directly.
+This is nifjs-js's FFI story: a user proc of the same name always wins; otherwise a matching shim is emitted directly.

-**Robustness & safety:** nifjs never emits a reference to a routine it didn't build — a call to a proc/func it can't transpile (a complex stdlib routine, an unsupported node) triggers a clean fall back to the interpreter rather than a runtime crash.
+**Robustness & safety:** nifjs-js never emits a reference to a routine it didn't build — a call to a proc/func it can't transpile (a complex stdlib routine, an unsupported node) triggers a clean fall back to the interpreter rather than a runtime crash.
 A `var`/`out` parameter (whose mutation can't round-trip through